5 Ways To Win At Employee Engagement

 What has always been true for workforces distributed nationally or globally by nature of their industry or sector is now true for many more of us.
 And the challenge to create a sense of belonging, which has always faced those with a workforce composed wholly or even partially of ‘frontline’ workers, is now in many ways in front of us all.

 - Facts about your company or organization’s history and development are relevant for everyone.

 - Learning who key members of your leadership team are ‘as people’ builds connection and mitigates the sense that a group of remote individuals are in charge.

 - Stats about the composition of your workforce instantly provide personal reference points – am I the only vegetarian single mom who likes to run and owns 2 cats?

 Technology can greatly assist when the natural acquisition and absorption of such information by a workforce has been disrupted by different working arrangements.
-The Eloops Marketplace contains forms & templates that make it easy to customize a variety of quizzes, surveys and challenges to help build a sense of truly being part of somewhere for every employee.
+The Eloops Marketplace contains forms & templates that make it easy to customize a variety of quizzes, surveys and challenges to help build a sense of truly being part of somewhere for every one of your employees.

 2. Encourage workmate bonds to grow – the importance of connection

 How do all relationships build and grow stronger?
 Fundamentally it happens through sharing.
 Over time we reveal more of ourselves to others and it is or is not reciprocated.
 We then either continue with deeper sharing, stay at a superficial level, or simply move on.